Francis Crick Institute

-The institute is named after the molecular biologist, biophysicist, and neuroscientist Francis Crick, co-discoverer of the structure of DNA, who shared the 1962 Nobel Prize for Physiology and Medicine with James Watson and Maurice Wilkins.
+The institute is named after the molecular biologist, biophysicist, and neuroscientist Francis Crick, co-discoverer of the structure of DNA, who shared the 1962 Nobel Prize in Physiology or Medicine with James Watson and Maurice Wilkins.
 Unofficially, the Crick has been called Sir Paul's Cathedral, a reference to Sir Paul Nurse and St Paul's Cathedral in London.

 History

 Background

 In 2003, the Medical Research Council decided that its National Institute for Medical Research (NIMR) would need to relocate from Mill Hill.
 A Task Force, one of whose external members was Sir Paul Nurse, was established to consider options.
 Sites eventually rejected included Addenbrooke's and the National Temperance Hospital.

 On 11 February 2005, it was announced that NIMR would relocate to University College London, but this was dependent on funding from the government's Large Facilities Capital Fund and did not proceed.

-In December 2006, the Cooksey Review, commissioned by the Chancellor Gordon Brown in March, was published.
+In December 2006, the Cooksey Review, commissioned by Chancellor Gordon Brown in March, was published.
 It assessed the strategic priorities of UK health research, highlighting in particular the importance of translating basic research into health and economic benefits.